couchbase/phosphor/docs/Architecture.md

  - A pointer to the currently borrowed chunk (Or nullptr if not currently borrowing one).
- - A chunk sentinel
+ - A ChunkLock

-#### Chunk `Sentinel`
+#### ChunkLock

-The sentinel is used to guard access to a Chunk.
-It is principally a tri-state
+The ChunkLock is used to guard access to a Chunk.
+It is conceptually similar to a reader/writer lock that only allows a single reader.
+It has three states:
-lock:

- * Open: the chunk is currently unlocked and the current pointer is either null or it is safe to use
- * Busy: the chunk is currently locked and the pointer is either safe to use or being made safe by the person who locked the sentinel.
- * Closed: the chunk is currently unlocked but the current pointer is not safe to use.
-A TraceLog transitions a sentinel into this third state to indicate that the next user of the ChunkTenant should replace or at least nullify the chunk.

-The TraceLog will transition the chunk sentinel to closed when the trace buffer gets full or when tracing is stopped, this is usually because the trace buffer ownership will be transferred away and the chunk 'loans' need to be revoked.
-This transition can only be done when the sentinel is open and will block until it is in this state.

-A thread using a ChunkTenant will try to transition its sentinel to busy when they need to log an event and back to open when it's done.
-It will fail to do this if the sentinel is currently closed.
-In this event the chunk tenant will transition the sentinel to busy in another way and be aware that it needs to replace the chunk it had before.
+ * Unlocked
+ * SlaveLocked, locked by the TraceLog::logEvent frontend
+ * MasterLocked, locked by the TraceLog::evictThreads backend

+There are two distinct lock states as front-end consumers via logEvent will not be blocked by the `MasterLocked` state (it uses try_lock).
+The reason for this is that if the ChunkLock has been locked via the `evictThreads` route then tracing will be shut down and front-end consumers don't need to acquire the lock.